ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

  * ENHANCEMENT redefinied functions for best timeline.
  * ENHANCEMENT delete registered database options hooks on plugin deactivation.
  * ENHANCEMENT ready to single and network multisite environment.
- * ENHANCEMENT plugin memory consumption (less of 1kb or no more)
+ * ENHANCEMENT plugin memory consumption (less of 1kb or no more).
  * ENHANCEMENT full strict security rules applied.
  * ENHANCEMENT work with shared and vps hosting.
  * BUMP Version 2013 Build 1231 Revision 2013